PUT-PTM/STM_GamePad/README.md

 How to run

 Connect the external power (Powerbank).
 Pair your PC with the HC SR-06 module.
 Pass 1234 as the PIN number.
-Open your app, connect to device, pick the Bluetooth module.
+Open your app, pick the port COM.

 How to compile